Adobe Creative Cloud Alternatives

 Instead of Illustrator, check out Affinity Designer, a vector graphics editor that can handle raster details in images.
 It has a silky smooth performance and a deep zoom, allowing you to make microscopic changes on an intricate design tapestry.

-If you want to find an alternative to InCopy, use any cloud-based file-sharing system, such as Dropbox or Google Docs.
+If you want an alternative to InCopy, use any cloud-based file-sharing system, such as Dropbox or Google Docs.

 What can you use for photos?

 Instead of Lightroom, use IrfanView, a free image organizer and batch editor.
 It is lightweight and optimized for speed, so it can quickly process hundreds of images.
 There are plugins to expand the program’s functionality, though the UI feels like it hasn’t been updated in a decade.
 For Windows only.

 If you want something else instead of Premiere Pro, try Magix Vegas Movie Studio, a paid program.
 However, it can be fiddly and refuse to cooperate with media formats other programs consider the best.
 In addition, recording in OBS by default produces.MKV files, which this tool won’t acknowledge, forcing you to convert them.

 Even though After Effects is popular among professionals, you can try out Blender, a free, open-source program for making models, video renders, animations, and more.
 Professionals already brag about using Blender to create CGI and concept art for shows and movies, such as season 8 of The Walking Dead, Jurassic Park: the Fallen Kingdom, and Hardcore Henry.

 To replace Audition, get Audacity, another freebie program.
 It doesn’t come with training wheels but can do everything a fully-fledged audio processing program can.
 It’s quite popular, so you will find tutorials for all its functions, such as optimizing an audio recording to best fit a YouTube video.
 Like Audition, it’s meant for audio editing.